camunda/camunda-docs-manual/content/update/minor/75-to-76/tomcat.md

 3. Maintain Process Applications
 4. Upgrade Web Applications

-In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.
+In each of the following steps, the identifier `$*_VERSION` refers to the current versions and the new versions of the artifacts.

 # 1. Upgrade the Camunda BPM Core Libraries